starshyp/Rocket_Elevators_Information_System/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version : ruby 2.6.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails version: Rails 5.2.6

+* Important Gems: Cancancan, rails-Admin, Devise and Rolify.

-* ...
+* Database: MySql.

+* Tables: Users, Employees, Roles and Quotes.

+* Seeding: 21 users(with the password of :codeboxx) and employees seeded.

+* Admin of the site: Nicolas Genest With the email adress of nicolas.genest@codeboxx.biz(password:codeboxx).

+* Back Office ONLY visible to admin.